HafizFasih/icp-book/icp-book/docs/part2-history/04-partition-of-bengal-1905.md

 - Role in Hindu-Muslim political divergence
 - Connection to subsequent demands for separate electorates
 - Broader imperialist strategy (Divide and Rule) in colonial India

+---

+## Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: Partition Overview
+**Q: What was the Partition of Bengal 1905?**
+**A:** Lord Curzon divided Bengal into West Bengal (Hindu-majority, capital Calcutta) and East Bengal & Assam (Muslim-majority, capital Dacca) on October 16, 1905.

+### Card 2: Official Reason
+**Q: What was the official British reason for partitioning Bengal?**
+**A:** Administrative need - Bengal was too large with 85 million people, making it hard for one Lieutenant Governor to govern effectively.

+### Card 3: Hidden Motive
+**Q: What did historians believe was the real reason for partition?**
+**A:** "Divide and Rule" - to weaken Bengali nationalism and the Indian National Congress by dividing Hindus and Muslims along religious lines.

+### Card 4: Muslim Reaction
+**Q: How did Muslims react to the Partition of Bengal?**
+**A:** They welcomed it with joy because it made them the majority in East Bengal, giving them hope for political power, economic freedom from Hindu landlords, and better job opportunities.

+### Card 5: Hindu Opposition
+**Q: How did Hindus oppose the partition?**
+**A:** They launched the Swadeshi Movement, boycotting British goods, observing October 16 as "Day of Mourning," and some turned to revolutionary violence.

+### Card 6: Two Provinces
+**Q: What were the two new provinces created?**
+**A:** West Bengal (with Bihar and Orissa, Hindu-majority, capital Calcutta) and East Bengal & Assam (Muslim-majority, capital Dacca/Dhaka).

+### Card 7: Annulment
+**Q: When was the Partition of Bengal annulled and why?**
+**A:** In 1911 by King George V at Delhi Durbar, due to continuous Hindu protests, economic boycott pressure, and threat of revolutionary violence.

+### Card 8: Muslim Betrayal
+**Q: How did Muslims feel after the annulment?**
+**A:** They felt deeply betrayed because the British reversed their policy due to Hindu agitation, showing British promises couldn't be trusted.

+### Card 9: Day of Mourning
+**Q: What was October 16 to Hindus?**
+**A:** They observed October 16, 1905 (partition date) as a "Day of Mourning" to protest against the division of Bengal.

+### Card 10: Swadeshi Movement
+**Q: What was the Swadeshi Movement?**
+**A:** A Hindu nationalist movement that boycotted British goods and promoted local products to resist the partition, sometimes turning to revolutionary violence.

+### Card 11: Muslim League Formation
+**Q: How did the Partition of Bengal lead to Muslim League?**
+**A:** Muslim hopes raised by partition and then crushed by annulment showed they needed their own political organization, leading directly to Muslim League formation in December 1906.

+### Card 12: Historical Importance
+**Q: Why was the Partition of Bengal historically important?**
+**A:** It was the first major political issue where Hindus and Muslims had completely opposite views, making clear their political interests were different and they couldn't work as one nation.